hecerinc/Notes-On/finanzas/chap2.md

 1. Update frequently

-Prepare your financial statements at least once each yer, ideally when drawing up your budget.
+Prepare your financial statements at least once each year, ideally when drawing up your budget.
 Many people do this every 3 or 6 months.

 > You'll want to set up separate files for tax planning records, with one for income (paycheck stubs, interest on savings accounts, etc.) and another for deductions, as well as for individual mutual fund and brokerage account records.